Dragoon: United States

 The 1st and 2nd Battalion, 48th Infantry were mechanized infantry units assigned to the 3rd Armored Division (3AD) in West Germany during the Cold War.
 The unit crest of the 48th Infantry designated the unit as Dragoons, purely a traditional designation.

 The 1st Dragoons was reformed in the Vietnam War era as the 1st Squadron, 1st U.S. Cavalry.
 It served in the Iraq War and remains as the oldest cavalry unit, as well as the most decorated one, in the U.S. Army.
 Today's modern 1–1 Cavalry is a scout/attack unit, equipped with MRAPs, M3A3 Bradley CFVs, and Strykers.

 Another modern United States Army unit, informally known as the 2nd Dragoons, is the 2nd Cavalry Regiment.
 This unit was originally organized as the Second Regiment of Dragoons in 1836 and was renamed the Second Cavalry Regiment in 1861, being redesignated as the 2nd Armored Cavalry Regiment in 1948.
 The regiment is currently equipped with the Stryker family of wheeled fighting vehicles and was redesignated as the 2nd Stryker Cavalry Regiment in 2006.
 In 2011 the 2nd Dragoon regiment was redesignated as the 2nd Cavalry Regiment.
 The 2nd Cavalry Regiment has the distinction of being the longest continuously serving regiment in the United States Army.

 The 113th Army Band at Fort Knox is also officially nicknamed as "The Dragoons".
 This derives from its formation as the Band, First Regiment of Dragoons on 8 July 1840.

 Company D, 3rd Light Armored Reconnaissance Battalion of the United States Marine Corps, is nicknamed the "Dragoons".
-Their combat history includes Operation Iraqi Freedom and Operation Enduring Freedom from 2002 to 2013.
+Their combat history includes service in the Iraq War and the War in Afghanistan from 2002 to 2013.